Why Jamboard is the Best Tool for Back to School Activities for Students

 (There are a lot of ways to use Jamboards for math including as math mats and manipulatives, too.)

-These are just some of the 42 different Jamboards for Back to School that I’ve created for my classroom and for other teachers.
 Ready to get your students excited to come to school and create a classroom community from day one?
-Click below!
+Click the button below!